geowithus/csmouse/README.md

 ```

 > You can use whatever HTML tag you want,a tag, span tag, div tag, etc.
-> Also note that you must provide two times `selector` because jQuery removed selector as option from version 1.7., more on [link](https://api.jquery.com/selector/)

 ### `options` in both versions